wilsonmar/wilsonmar.github.io/_posts/2016-03-19-museums-roadtrip-usa.md

    * Amusement parks
    * State Fairs
    * <a target="_blank" href="https://www.tripadvisor.com/TravelersChoice">Tripadvisor Excellence award winners</a>
-   * Best restaurants from OpenTable, Zagat, Michelin
+   * Most scenic restaurants according to <a target="_blank" href="hhttps://www.opentable.com/lists/most-scenic-restaurants-2018">OpenTable</a>, Zagat, Michelin

 ## Technical Footnote #

-This rather large list was originally created to intentionally to test how well the system can handle a large file (how quickly it can download and display).
+This rather large list was originally created to be intentionally large in order to test how well the system handles a large file
+(how quickly it can download and display).

 This is an upgrade of my terrible <a target="_blank" href="http://wilsonmar.com/1usa.htm">